vickiejoke/A-Digigirls-Capstone-Project/README.md

 - **Handling Missing Data**: Missing values in fields like region, product category, or sales channel were either filled based on previous trends or flagged for further investigation.
 - **Removing Duplicates**: The dataset was scanned for duplicate entries, which were removed to ensure accurate analysis.
-- **Data Type Correction**: Ensured that all columns had the correct data types (e.g., dates, numbers, categories) for smooth analysis in Power BI.
+- **Data Type Correction**: Ensured that all columns had the correct data types (e.g. dates, numbers, categories) for smooth analysis in Power BI.
 - **Outlier Detection**: Identified and reviewed any anomalies in sales figures that could potentially skew the results.
-- **Standardization**: Units of measurement were standardized across the dataset to ensure consistency (e.g., converting regional sales to a common currency).
+- **Standardization**: Units of measurement were standardized across the dataset to ensure consistency (e.g. converting regional sales to a common currency).

 ### 3. Data Import & Transformation
 The cleaned dataset was imported into Power BI, where further transformations were carried out:
 - **Calculated Columns**: New columns were created in Power BI to calculate metrics like profit, profit margin, and year-over-year sales growth.
-- **Data Relationships**: Relationships between various data tables (e.g., sales, products, regions) were established to allow for multi-dimensional analysis.
+- **Data Relationships**: Relationships between various data tables (e.g. sales, products, regions) were established to allow for multi-dimensional analysis.

 ### Key Metrics:
 1. **Total Cost**: